 How to safely dispose of household pharmaceutical waste

-Find out how, where and why to dispose of pharmaceutical waste properly in Wisconsin.
-Do not flush drugs down the toilet or a drain.
+Drugs should not be poured down sinks or flushed down toilets.
+Find out how, where and why to safely dispose of household pharmaceutical waste in Wisconsin.
 Please follow the recommendations below.

 Waste pharmaceuticals include a wide variety of items, such as over-the-counter and prescription medications, controlled substances and sharps.
 These wastes come in the form of solid pills and capsules, creams, liquids and aerosols.
 Guidelines for properly managing these wastes differ depending on where the waste is created, handled and disposed of.